 It's necessary first to figure out what your needs are, and then you can narrow down on the kind of scooter best suited for you.
 Think about the questions on the What is the Best Knee Scooter section of this article.
 Do you need a simple barebones scooter, all-terrain model, or specialized one?

 We have an excellent guide you can use to help you choose the appropriate knee scooter for you.
 Furthermore, you can contact us , and we will happily answer any questions you have.

 The short answer is, it depends on your provider.
 Lets explore some options.

-While Medicare does cover durable medical equipment (DME), it does not cover the cost of a knee scooter—even despite knee scooters being classified as a DME.
+While Medicare does cover durable medical equipment (DME), we have learned from customers that it does not cover the cost of a knee scooter—even despite knee scooters being classified as a DME.
 Medicare regards them as luxury items because they argue crutches do precisely the same thing, thus their reason for not covering them.
 But as we clearly explained, crutches are an antiquated solution to mobility during injuries.

 Medicaid may cover them, but it will depend on your specific policy.
 You will have to consult with them first.